• Skip to main content

 'Kew Red'

 Plump, cerise-crimson aromatic flowers are topped by lighter pink flags from April to September.
-Aromatic foliage.1 litre - £5no
+Aromatic foliage.

-Lavender Veraheirloom English Lavender known for its sweetly fragrant oil, dark lavender-blue flower spikes, and compact growth habit1 litre - £5no
+Lavender Veraheirloom English Lavender known for its sweetly fragrant oil, dark lavender-blue flower spikes, and compact growth habit

-Lemon GrassWidely used in oriental cooking for the swollen base of its edible stems1 litre - £5
+Lemon GrassWidely used in oriental cooking for the swollen base of its edible stems

 Lemon Mint